 You want to create a 2-category variable based on the filter to be used in tables and graphs.

-To open the filter builder, select New filter… from the drop-down menu.
+To open the filter builder, click the current filter at the top of the screen and select New filter… from the drop-down menu.

 A filter can contain one or more conditions.
 To add a condition choose a variable in the sidebar and click it or drag it to the target to see the categories for that variable.